About

 — Rainer Maria Rilke

-Kenna understands modern times have brought with it a tragic disconnection.
-We are relational beings who have forgotten the importance of community.
-We are humans who are lacking consistent access to the natural world.
+She understands we are relational beings who have forgotten the importance of community and are severely lacking consistent access to the natural world.

 We need new systems based on reciprocity, togetherness, openness, and love.
-We need more spaces free of screens that provide activities to temporarily remove ourselves from the chaos and loudness of the world.
-We need more spaces where we can remember our grounded roots as humans that were once more in tune with the natural rythyms and cycles of the Earth and with the our senses.
+More spaces free of screens that provide activities to temporarily remove ourselves from the chaos and loudness of the world.
+We need more available opportunities to remember our grounded roots as humans that were once more in tune with the natural rythyms and cycles of the Earth as well as our senses.

-Kenna envisions a gathering of friends who learn, evolve, create and sow the seeds of a brighter tomorrow.
+Kenna envisions a gathering of friends who learn, evolve, create, build and sow the seeds of a brighter tomorrow.

 The garden that changed everything